impactmapping/www.impactmapping.org/facilitation.md

 ---
 layout: page
 title: Facilitating impact mapping
+excerpt: Using impact maps for setting product vision, focusing delivery or reframing problems
 ---

 You can use impact maps for several different purposes.
 Depending on the outcome you want to achieve, you will need to engage different groups and at different times.
 Here is a quick summary of who should participate in an impact mapping session, and when they need to participate.